RaoAhmadRaza/FitsenseAI/docs/audit-report.md

 ## Executive Summary

 Overall risk posture: Medium.
-This project is primarily a Flutter client with local storage (Hive + SQLite) and Firebase Auth integration.
+This project is primarily a Flutter client with local     1storage (Hive + SQLite) and Firebase Auth integration.
 There is no custom server backend in this repository.
 Key exposures center on client-side handling of PII (profile data) at rest, lack of CI/CD security gates, and committed cloud configuration files (Firebase) which are not secrets but still require strict backend-side rules.
 No API servers, IaC, or container images were found in the repo.

 Top 5 issues and quick remediation: